mcontim/GeoGrids.jl/README.md

 ### Enlarged Regions

-- `GeoRegionEnlarged`: Represents a geographical region defined by a country or a list of countries, with an additional field `:enlarged` that can be set to `true` to indicate that the region is enlarged.
+- `GeoRegionOffset`: Represents a geographical region defined by a country or a list of countries, with an additional field `:enlarged` that can be set to `true` to indicate that the region is enlarged.
-- `PolyRegionEnlarged`: Represents a region defined by a polygon of latitude-longitude coordinates, with an additional field `:enlarged` that can be set to `true` to indicate that the region is enlarged.
+- `PolyRegionOffset`: Represents a region defined by a polygon of latitude-longitude coordinates, with an additional field `:enlarged` that can be set to `true` to indicate that the region is enlarged.

 These types provide a flexible framework for defining geographical regions and tessellation methods for creating grid layouts in GeoGrids.jl.
 They allow users to specify different types of regions (global, latitude belts, country-based, or custom polygons) and choose appropriate tessellation methods for their specific needs.